ngneat/elf/README.md

 #### Pagination

-To add support for pagination in your entities store, you need to install the bundle by calling `elf-cli install`.
+To add support for pagination in your entities store, you need to install the bundle by calling `elf-cli install` and selecting the pagination package.
 Then to add the feature to your store use it like this:

 ```ts
 const { state, config } = createState(